 Clinical Research Training (SEARCH)

 Applications have been temporarily suspended due to COVID-19 precautions.
+We plan to re-open applications in October 2021.
 Please check back for updates.

 What is SEARCH?

 The SickKids Emergency Assistants for Research in Child Health (SEARCH) program is an educational initiative of the SickKids Emergency Department (ED), with the aim to facilitate patient-specific research efforts in the ED.
 This includes both formal research such as randomized controlled trials, and quality improvement projects.